 Building such contextual views supports the creation of coherent mental models, enabling users to better understand how different events and experiences are interconnected over time.
 By situating these variables within a shared timeline, users can interpret how the sequencing and relationships between factors influence their health.
 This contextualised visualisation not only allows them to explore potential correlations and patterns that might otherwise remain hidden but also facilitates more effective personal insights and enhances communication with healthcare providers, fostering a more comprehensive understanding of their health experiences.

-— Data abundance doesn’t ensure better understanding—excess can result in confusion, anxiety, and eventually, resource inoperability.
+— Data abundance doesn’t ensure better understanding.
+Excessive data volumes can result in confusion, anxiety, and eventually, resource inoperability.

 This challenge is compounded when users rely on multiple apps to manage their health, each specialising in a narrow domain.
 For instance, one app might track dietary intake while another logs symptoms, but without interoperability, users are left to manually correlate these data points.
 This fragmented experience detracts from the effectiveness of these tools, making it harder for users to uncover patterns and manage conditions efficiently.